Deeparkrish/emp-portfolio/README.md

       using a helper function called, 'validateEmail'.
    *  The Resume section has  a list of the developer’s proficiencies and a link to a downloadable resume.
    *  The footer holds, icon links to the developer’s Phone, Email, GitHub and LinkedIn profiles.
+   *  The different sections of the portfolio page is accomplished using Components :
+        *   A single Header component that appears on multiple pages
+        *   A single Navigation component within the header that will be used to conditionally render the different sections of the portfolio.
+        *   A single Project component that will be used multiple times in the Portfolio section
+        *   A single Footer component that appears on multiple pages

   ## Technologies
   * Reactjs:
   *JSX:The Easiest Way to Deploy, Operate, and Scale MongoDB in the Cloud in Just a Few Clicks.